Guides

 Caveats

 The reason is we do server rendering with ExecJS, which is not capable of doing anything asynchronous.
-It would be impossible to asyncronously fetch a code chunk while server rendering.
+It would be impossible to asynchronously fetch a code chunk while server rendering.
 See this issue for a discussion.

 Also, do not attempt to register a renderer function on the server.
 Instead, register either a Render-Function or a component.
 If you register a renderer in the server bundle, you'll get an error when react on rails tries to server render the component.